-The best grass trimmers in 2024
+The best grass trimmers in 2026 - as tested by our experts

 Need a new grass trimmer?
 Tackle long grass and tricky corners with our pick of the very best cordless and corded models.

-Grass trimmers are a great tool for tidying up straggly grass, as well as areas a lawn mower can’t reach, such as path and flower bed edges, and around the base of trees.
+Grass trimmers are a great tool for tidying up straggly grass, as well as areas a lawn mower can’t reach, such as path and flowerbed edges, and around the base of trees.
 They can also help clear overgrowth if you’re starting a new garden, and trim vegetation on steep slopes.

 Kate’s wildlife care